robcarver17/pysystemtrade/docs/production.md

 . $SCRIPT_PATH/update_historical_prices
 ```

-This will check for 'spikes', unusually large movements in price eithier when comparing new data to existing data, or within new data.
+This will check for 'spikes', unusually large movements in price either when comparing new data to existing data, or within new data.
 If any spikes are found in data for a particular contract it will not be written.
 The system will attempt to email the user when a spike is detected.
 The user will then need to [manually check the data](#manual-check-of-futures-contract-historical-price-data).
 .

 The threshold for spikes is set in the default.yaml file, or overidden in the private config, using the paramater `max_price_spike`.
 Spikes are defined as a large multiple of the average absolute daily change.
 So for example if a price typically changes by 0.5 units a day, and `max_price_spike=6`, then a price change larger than 3 units will trigger a spike.